uwhackweek/jupyterbook-template/book/preliminary/jupyterhub_fork_clone.md

 # JupyterHub Connection

-### Why are we using a shared cloud environment?
+## Why are we using a shared cloud environment?

 Teaching software to a diverse group of participants, each with different computers and operating systems, can be challenging.
 As you'll learn in the next lesson, there are specific ways to configure our software for the tutorials to be successful, so it takes time to get everyone set up consistently.
 Our solution to this is to give everyone access to a cloud computing environment that is pre-configured for the specific software we will deploy.
 This cloud computing instance can be accessed from any web browser, which eliminates the need for configuring each person's individual computer.

 We will encourage you to use our shared resources for all the tutorials, and you can optionally use this for your projects as well.
 We also hope you will practice installing Python libraries locally on your laptop so that you can continue working after leaving our event (see our next lesson for details).

-### How do I access the shared cloud environment?
+## How do I access the shared cloud environment?

 Access to our shared cloud environment is easy.
-Just click on [{{ hackweek.pangeo_url }}]({{ hackweek.pangeo_url }}).
+Just click on [{{ jupyterhub_url }}]({{ jupyterhub_url }}).

 ![pangeo-opening](../img/pangeo-opening.png)